 Fanny DEBIL

-- PhD student in political science, "Environmental Health Planning," University of Montpellier, co-supervised by William Genieys (CEPEL, UMR 5112) and Géraldine Pflieger (UNIGE, Geneva).
+- Ph.D. candidate in political science, “Environmental Health Planning,” University of Montpellier, co-supervised by William Genieys (CEPEL, UMR 5112) and Géraldine Pflieger (UNIGE, Geneva).

-This thesis focuses on the long trajectory of national planning in environmental health since the 1980s.
-It suggests that the visible and political formalization of environmental health in France stems from a gradual shift away from historical environmental health entrepreneurs, such as sanitary engineers, towards new generations of health and environmental actors with multiple resources at their disposal within the state apparatus.
-However, the sustainability of this formalization depends essentially on ecological actors, i.e., a transfer of responsibility for the problem, which means a transfer of regulatory methods but also of uncertainties.
+This dissertation examines the long-term trajectory of national environmental health planning since the 1980s.
+It suggests that the visible and political formalization of environmental health in France stems from a gradual shift away from traditional environmental health stakeholders—primarily public health engineers—toward new generations of health and environmental actors who have access to diverse resources within the state apparatus.
+However, the *sustainability* of this formalization depends primarily on environmental actors, representing a shift in responsibility for the issue—a transfer not only of regulatory approaches but also of uncertainties.

 Degrees

-- 2012: Master's Degree in Research – Bilingual, Comparative Politics and Public Policy Analysis, with honors, Montpellier 1 University.
+- 2012: Master’s Degree in Research (Bilingual), Comparative Politics and Public Policy Analysis, with honors, University of Montpellier 1.

-- 2010, Professional Master's Degree, Expertise in Local Public Action, with honors, Institute of Political Studies, Rennes.
+- 2010, Professional Master’s Degree (Master 2), Specialization in Local Public Policy, with honors, Institute of Political Studies, Rennes.

-- 2005-2010: Multidisciplinary program, specializing in sociology and political science, grade: Assez Bien (Fairly Good), Institut d’Etudes Politiques, Rennes.
+- 2005–2010: Interdisciplinary degree program, with a focus on sociology and political science, graduated with honors, Institut d’Etudes Politiques, Rennes.

-- 2005: High school diploma in literature, with honors, Lycée Notre-Dame du Mur, Morlaix.
+- 2005: Bachelor’s degree in literature, summa cum laude, Lycée Notre-Dame du Mur, Morlaix.

 Interactions with the environment

-- January 16, 2012 – April 15, 2012: Diagnosis: Agriculture, health, and climate change.
-International expertise in the face of cross-sectoral challenges, World Health Organization, Geneva.
+- January 16, 2012 – April 15, 2012: Assessment: Agriculture, Health, and Climate Change.
+International Expertise in Addressing Cross-Sectoral Challenges, World Health Organization, Geneva.

-- February 14, 2010 – August 15, 2010: Socio-anthropological study: Perceptions of the risks posed by the Senegalese tick and its chemical control by cattle owners on the island of Marie-Galante.
-Recommendations for a public action plan, CIRAD UMR 15/UMR CIRAD-INRA 1309 "Control of exotic and emerging animal diseases," Guadeloupe.
+- February 14, 2010 – August 15, 2010: Socio-anthropological study: Perceptions of the risks posed by the Senegalese tick and chemical control measures among cattle owners on the island of Marie-Galante.
+Recommendations for a public action plan, CIRAD UMR 15/UMR CIRAD-INRA 1309 “Control of Exotic and Emerging Animal Diseases,” Guadeloupe.

 Most representative article

-- "The emergence of climate issues at the WHO.
-From marginal adjustment to discreet change," Government and Public Action, Presses de Sciences Po, 2(1), pp. 118-138.
+- “The Emergence of the Climate Issue at the WHO: From Marginal Adjustment to Discrete Change,” *Gouvernement et action publique*, Presses de Sciences Po, 2(1), pp. 118–138.